 Most of the department stores utilize a third party liquidation processor to help resell excess, customer returns, and salvage merchandise.
 To buy from some department stores, you must go through this third party.
-Often referred to as a reverse logistics provider these companies screen potential buyers and offer current pallet and truckload quantities of customer returned and salvage merchandise.
+Often referred to as a reverse logistics processors, these companies screen potential buyers and offer current pallet and truckload quantities of customer returned and salvage merchandise.

 When I started out in this business of liquidation merchandise I bought from several brokers.
 Most of the pallet loads I bought were over priced and under described.
 It took a while before I found direct liquidation contacts, but when I did I was able to pay much less than I was accustomed to.
 The only downside to buying direct is minimum quantities imposed when making a purchase.
-You cannot buy a small lot of say 25 pairs of shoes when buying direct from Macy’s, Sears, JC Penney’s, or Costco!